Characterz: Plot

-The next day while working Tucker is arrested in costume, as well as Jerry, Sam, and Stu.
-They all assume that they are arrested for borrowing the items from the warehouse, as they did not inform Benjamin Fletcher of their plan.
-When they are questioned at the station, the detective shows them videos from the recent crime spree, which show people dressed in their same costumes committing robberies.
+The next day while working Tucker is arrested in costume, as are Jerry, Sam, and Stu.
+They all assume that they are arrested for borrowing the items from the warehouse, as they did not inform Fletcher of their plan.
+At the police station, the detective shows them videos from the recent crime spree, which show people dressed in their same costumes committing robberies.
 However, all of their alibis check out and they are free to go, except for Stu, who is kept for further questioning and released later.

 Jerry suspects that the people in the costumes worked for park operations.
 Tucker, Jerry, and Sam know that if they can get the backup costumes from the park's warehouse to the police, the police can test the sweat in the costumes.
 Since none of them have worn those sets of costumes, they can get the sweat in the costumes matched to the park employees to discover whoever was trying to use them as patsies to be blamed for the crimes.
-However, Tucker, Jerry, and Sam suspect that the warehouse will be watched closely, and enlist the help of the seniors from the Haven House to help distract park operations so they can remove the costumes from the warehouse.
-However, despite the distractions, half of park operations is already there, about to take the duplicate costumes to the incinerator.
-Jerry reveals that Stu told Benjamin Fletcher of his suspicions, but Mr. Fletcher arrives and reveals that he was the mastermind behind the whole plan, and park operations engaged with the crimes with his blessings so he could take a cut of the money, though bank robbing was too extreme for him.
+Tucker, Jerry, and Sam suspect that the warehouse will be watched closely, and enlist the help of the seniors from the Haven House to help distract park operations so they can remove the costumes from the warehouse.
+Despite the distractions, half of park operations is already there, about to take the duplicate costumes to the incinerator.
+Jerry reveals that Stu told Fletcher of his suspicions, but Fletcher arrives and reveals that he was the mastermind behind the whole plan, and park operations engaged with the crimes with his blessings so he could take a cut of the money, though bank robbing was too extreme for him.
 The park operations employees approach Tucker, Jerry, and Sam to restrain them, but George the Janitor arrives and beats them back.
 The police detective enters and stops the fight.
-The entire park operations team is taken in for questioning, as well as Benjamin Fletcher.
-The police also take the costumes as evidence, so the performers make do by buying other off the shelf costumes or borrowing them from friends, though Tucker is able to use the original Hoppy the Kangaroo costume, as that one wasn’t worn by anyone in 12 years.
+The entire park operations team and Fletcher are taken in for questioning.
+The police also take the costumes as evidence, so the performers make do by buying other off the shelf costumes or borrowing them from friends, though Tucker is able to use the original Hoppy the Kangaroo costume, as that one was not worn by anyone in 12 years.

 After the summer is over, Stu starts a furry cosplay costume company and brings on Tucker's parents as sales agents.
 Jerry gets a promotion to director of entertainment at the park and the next summer creates a hit musical on Fletcher's old stage.
 Sam goes off to California for college, and Tucker is able to go to the California Institute of the Arts, as the grateful seniors at the Haven House all pitch in for a college fund.